THIS ARTICLE HAS BEEN REVIEWED BY DR. ROLANDA WILKERSON

 It’s easy to see why: who wouldn’t want the convenience of a toasty home when you come in from the cold?
-The question is, does using central heating have hidden consequences for your hair and scalp?
+The question is, does using central heating having hidden consequences for your hair?

 A fungus called Malassezia globosa lives on all our heads.
 This microbe is typically harmless, feeding on the scalp’s natural oils and leaving behind oleic acid as a by-product.

 Unfortunately, a portion of the population is sensitive to oleic acid.
 If you are, you can expect symptoms that include:

 Malassezia globosa is pretty much unaffected by central heating, so you don’t need to worry on that front.
 But there are other problems to consider.